-Reading is taught in a number of ways.
+Reading is taught in several ways.
 Children will be given many and varying opportunities for reading which are not restricted solely to English lessons.
 These include:

 - ✓ Independent Reading

 - ✓ Guided Reading

 - ✓ Shared Reading

-- ✓ Whole Class Reading

-- ✓ 1:1 Reading with an adult
+- ✓ Whole Class Reading - $\checkmark$ 1:1 Reading with an adult